sob76811-sketch/bypass/README.md

                                 rME(player)
                             end

-                            if isTeam or isLocked or showLegAura then local hl = char:FindFirstChild("BsAura")
+                            if isTeam or isLocked then
+                                local hl = char:FindFirstChild("BsAura")
                                 if not hl then
                                     hl = Instance.new("Highlight")